erikpukinskis/prototype-narrative-editor/THEFUTURE.md

 That's 0.5.0, dogfooding.
 Then we can move on to feedback:

- - [ ] A test in an `introspect` block injects a paragraph in the DOM on the client
+ - [ ] 'client js test' command block injects a paragraph in the DOM
- - [ ] Styles are swapped out as-you-type
+ - [ ] 'style' blocks are swapped out as-you-type
- - [ ] Client-side js gets re-loaded as-you-type
+ - [ ] 'client js' blocks gets re-loaded as-you-type
- - [ ] Server-side lib reloading works with `introspect`
+ - [ ] 'lib' blocks reload server-side
- - [ ] Servers reloaded with `introspect`
+ - [ ] 'server' blocks reloaded
  - [ ] Remove ticked commands

 That'll be 0.6.0, hot running.